-1) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction.

-- In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the National Fuel Gas Code, ANSI Z223.1-latest edition. - Where required by the authority having jurisdiction, this installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1)-latest edition.
+- 1) Safe, reliable operation of this boiler depends upon installation by a professional heating contractor in strict accordance with this manual and the requirements of the authority having jurisdiction. - In the absence of an authority having jurisdiction, installation must be in accordance with this manual and the National Fuel Gas Code, ANSI Z223.1-latest edition. - Where required by the authority having jurisdiction, this installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers (ANSI/ASME CSD-1)-latest edition.

+This Product Must be Installed By A Licensed Plumber Or Gas Fitter when Installed Within The Commonwealth Of Massachusetts

+If This Boiler is Equipped With a Tankless Heater, Tankless Heater Piping Must be Installed by a Licensed Plumber When Boiler is Installed Within the Commonwealth of Massachusetts
-2) Make sure that a properly sized chimney is available which is in good condition.
-Consult the authority having jurisdiction, Part VI of this manual, and the National Fuel Gas Code for additional information on venting requirements.

-- 3) Make sure that the boiler is correctly sized: - For heating systems employing convection radiation (baseboard or radiators) use an industry accepted sizing method such as the I=B=R Heat Loss Calculation Guide (Pub. #H21 or #H22) published by the Hydronics Institute in Berkeley Heights NJ. - For new radiant heating systems refer to the radiant tubing manufacturer's boiler sizing guidelines. - For systems including a Crown Mega-Stor indirect water heater, size the boiler to have either the DOE Heating Capacity required for the Mega-Stor or the net rating required for the heating system, whichever results in the larger boiler. - For systems that incorporate other indirect water heaters, refer to the indirect water heater manufacturer's instructions for boiler output requirements. - 4) Make sure that the boiler received is configured for the correct gas (natural or LP).

-5) Boilers built for installations at altitudes above 2000 ft. require different burners and main burner orifice.
-Make sure that the boiler is configured for use at the correct altitude.
+- 2) Make sure that a properly sized chimney is available which is in good condition.
+Consult the authority having jurisdiction, Part VI of this manual, and the National Fuel Gas Code for additional information on venting requirements. - 3) Make sure that the boiler is correctly sized.
+Use an industry accepted sizing method such as the I=B=R Installation Guide for Residential Hydronic Heating Systems (Pub. #200) and I=B=R Heat Loss Calculation Guide (Pub. #H21 or #H22) published by the Hydronics Institute in Berkeley Heights NJ. - 4) Make sure that the boiler received is configured for the correct gas (natural or LP).
+The CWI311, CWI346 and CWI380 may only be used with natural gas. - 5) Boilers installed at altitudes above 2000 ft. may require different burners and main burner orifice than those at sea level.
+Make sure that the boiler is configured for use at the correct altitude. - 6) If this boiler was received as a knockdown boiler, follow the instructions in Appendix A to assemble the boiler.